Anna Curtenius Roosevelt

-Anna Curtenius Roosevelt (born 1946) is an American archaeologist and Professor of Anthropology at the University of Illinois Chicago.
+Anna Curtenius Roosevelt (born 1946) is an American archaeologist and Distinguished Professor of Anthropology at the University of Illinois Chicago.
 She studies human evolution and long-term human-environment interaction.
 She is one of the leading American archeologists studying Paleoindians in the Amazon basin.
 Her field research has included significant findings at Marajo Island and Caverna da Pedra Pintada in Brazil.
-She does additional field work in the Congo Basin.
+She has done additional field work in the Congo Basin.
 She is the great-granddaughter of United States President Theodore Roosevelt.

 Education and career

 Roosevelt recalls that, inspired by her mother, through reading and a trip to Mesa Verde, she became interested in archaeology at the age of nine.
+Roosevelt graduated from Foxcroft School, an all-girls' boarding school in Virginia, in 1964.
 She graduated from Stanford University in 1968 with a Bachelor of Arts in History, Classics, and Anthropology.
 In 1977, she earned a Ph.D. degree in anthropology from Columbia University.

 From 1975 to 1985, she worked as a curator at the Museum of the American Indian.
 Roosevelt was a guest curator at the American Museum of Natural History from 1985 to 1989.
 She was later a curator of archaeology at the Field Museum of Natural History.
 Her early field work took her to the Andes mountains of Peru, and then to Mexico and Venezuela.
 She is currently a Professor of Anthropology at the University of Illinois at Chicago.